-- Retaining the EMA's existing market monitoring and Electricity Act responsibilities. - Replacing the capacity caps in the generation licences of the three largest Gencos by concentration caps in all generation licences. - Prudently hedging unvested MSSL load. - Phasing out vesting contracts.
+- Retaining the EMA's existing market monitoring and Electricity Act responsibilities. - Replacing the capacity caps in the generation licences of the three largest Gencos by a 25% market share cap in all generation licences.55 - Prudently hedging unvested MSSL load. - Phasing out vesting contracts.